 There are at least four kinds of DC Fast Charging systems in existence, CHAdeMO, ComboCharging System, Tesla Supercharger and at least Chinese system.
 In the U.S. and Europe the first three are competing for market share dominance, since the SAE standards process failed to develop a DC fast charging standard that was acceptable to all the electric car manufacturers.
 An obvious product that’s theoretically needed are adapter cord sets to convert from one fast charging protocol to another.

 There is exactly one DC Fast Charging adapter on the market – the CHAdeMO adapter for the Tesla Model S and Model X. It allows owners of those cars to use CHAdeMO charging stations.
+Presumably Tesla Motors will create a CCS adapter if/when market conditions make that a good idea.
 The price is $450 for the unit alone, or $1,900 if your Model S also needs to be enabled for fast charging support.

 Implementation of such an adapter breaks down as so:

 Every DC Fast charging system has two pins for the DC power supply.
 These would pass straight through from input socket to output connector, and with a contactor in the middle to disconnect when needed.

 Now that we’ve shown it’s feasible, and what’s required, can we estimate the product cost?

 QuickChargePower has developed a product, JdeMo, that adds a CHAdeMO interface to the Gen2 Toyota RAV4 EV.
 This product has a CHAdeMO inlet for the input side, and on the output side wires directly to the RAV4 internal wiring.
 The cost is $2,499 and it appears there’s an installation fee in addition.
 QCP is a small operation, and the total possible market for the JdeMo is under 2,500 units because that’s the total number of Gen2 RAV4 EV’s which were ever built.